rmitchellscott/Aviary/AUTHENTICATION.md

 When enabling multi-user mode:

 1. Set `MULTI_USER=true` in your environment
-2. Set `AUTH_USERNAME` and `AUTH_PASSWORD` for the initial run
+2. Optionally set `AUTH_USERNAME` and `AUTH_PASSWORD` to pre-create an admin user, or let the first user registration become admin
-3. The env-based user becomes the administrator
+3. If env-based credentials are provided, that user becomes the administrator
 4. Existing rmapi configuration is migrated to the admin user, if present
 5. Existing PDF files are moved to the admin user's directory, if present
 6. Environment-based API key is migrated to the admin user's account, if present